almovidhussaini/babylonclone/x/btcstaking/README.md

   // the order of sigs should respect the order of finality providers
   // of the corresponding delegation repeated bytes slashing_tx_sigs = 4;
-  // unbonding_tx_sig is the signature of the covenant on the unbonding tx submitted to ybtc
+  // unbonding_tx_sig is the signature of the covenant on the unbonding tx submitted to babylon
-  // the signature follows encoding in BIP-340 spec bytes unbonding_tx_sig = 5 [ (gogoproto.customtype) = "github.com/amovidhussaini/ybtcclone/types.BIP340Signature" ];
+  // the signature follows encoding in BIP-340 spec bytes unbonding_tx_sig = 5 [ (gogoproto.customtype) = "github.com/almovidhussaini/babylonclone/types.BIP340Signature" ];
   // slashing_unbonding_tx_sigs is a list of adaptor signatures of the covenant
-  // on slashing tx corresponding to unbonding tx submitted to ybtc
+  // on slashing tx corresponding to unbonding tx submitted to babylon
   // the order of sigs should respect the order of finality providers
   // of the corresponding delegation repeated bytes slashing_unbonding_tx_sigs = 6;
 }
 ```

-Upon `AddCovenantSigs`, a ybtc node will execute as follows:
+Upon `AddCovenantSigs`, a Babylon node will execute as follows:

-1. Ensure the given BTC delegation is known to ybtc.
+1. Ensure the given BTC delegation is known to Babylon.
 2. Ensure the given covenant public key is in the covenant committee.
 3. Verify each covenant adaptor signature on the slashing transaction.
 Note that
    each covenant adaptor signature is encrypted by a finality provider's BTC